The Infectious World of Germs and Microbes

 Dr. Jennifer Gardy is the charismatic champion of science that we need today.
 Called “the Next Suzuki” by the Globe and Mail, Gardy unveils a fundamental truth that has resonated with audiences in every field: science is the invisible playbook that guides human progress—from new technologies to workplace issues to the hyper-competitive world of business.
 An entertaining and authoritative speaker, Gardy not only instills a love of science into audiences; she demystifies, as only she can, the scientific principles that touch our everyday lives, at home and at work.

-A senior scientist at the British Columbia Centre for Disease Control, Gardy has made supremely popular contributions to CBC’s The Nature of Things (her “Myth or Science?” episodes are an edifying delight), as well as Discovery Channel Canada’s Daily Planet.
+Dr. Jennifer Gardy is the Deputy Director of Surveillance, Data, and Epidemiology for the Bill & Melinda Gates Foundation, where she is responsible for managing genetic/genomic- and data-driven surveillance across multiple pathogen portfolios.
+Formerly a senior scientist at the British Columbia Centre for Disease Control, Gardy has made supremely popular contributions to CBC’s The Nature of Things (her “Myth or Science?” episodes are an edifying delight), as well as Discovery Channel Canada’s Daily Planet.
 On screen and on stage, Gardy communicates the impact that science has on our everyday lives, challenging commonly held beliefs and allowing us to make more informed decisions about how we live.

-When she’s not charming TV viewers with her scientific inquiry, Gardy’s work spans key areas such as microbiology, evolution and computer science, as well as the burgeoning field of “genomic epidemiology,” the study of how bacterial and viral genomes can be used to track disease outbreaks and epidemics.
+When not surveilling pathogens or charming TV viewers with her scientific inquiry, Gardy’s work spans key areas such as microbiology, evolution and computer science, as well as the burgeoning field of “genomic epidemiology,” the study of how bacterial and viral genomes can be used to track disease outbreaks and epidemics.
 In her lab, she uses DNA sequencing to understand how outbreaks start, how they spread, and how we can use this information to stop future outbreaks.
 And, do we really lose most of our body heat through our head?
 Gardy tackles these questions – and more – in her engaging talks.
 She is also the author of children’s book It’s Catching: The Infectious World of Germs and Microbes, a “roll call of germs [that] makes for fascinating reading” (Kirkus Reviews).

 We’ve all heard a multitude of truisms throughout our lives about the world around us.
 Drinking alcohol warms us up on a cold day.
 Eating grilled meat can increase your risk of cancer.
 Mosquitoes prefer biting women to biting men.
 But have we ever taken the time to explore whether or not these are truths, or myths?
 Jennifer Gardy explores some of our most commonly held beliefs to reveal whether or not the science actually holds up.
 Do we really lose most of our heat through our head?
 Does eating fast cause you to gain wait?
 From sight to sleep, from carcinogens to cancer, from hamburgers to hotdogs, this revealing talk takes a journey through the misunderstandings, misconceptions and downright lies that fill our headlines and dictate our lives, with one simple goal—discover whether they’re myth or science.